apache/spark/docs/structured-streaming-programming-guide.md

 Limits for individual RocksDB instances can also be configured by setting `spark.sql.streaming.stateStore.rocksdb.writeBufferSizeMB` and `spark.sql.streaming.stateStore.rocksdb.maxWriteBufferNumber` to the required values.
 By default, RocksDB internal defaults are used for these settings.

 ##### RocksDB State Store Changelog Checkpointing
+In newer version of Spark, changelog checkpointing is introduced for RocksDB state store.
+The traditional checkpointing mechanism for RocksDB State Store is incremental snapshot checkpointing, where the manifest files and newly generated RocksDB SST files of RocksDB instances are uploaded to a durable storage.
+Instead of uploading data files of RocksDB instances, changelog checkpointing uploads changes made to the state since the last checkpoint for durability.
+Snapshots are persisted periodically in the background for predictable failure recovery and changelog trimming.
-Changelog checkpointing reduces latency of the stateful streaming query.
-This checkpointing mechanism avoids cost of capturing and uploading snapshots of RocksDB instances in the commit phase of RocksDB state store.
+Changelog checkpointing avoids cost of capturing and uploading snapshots of RocksDB instances and significantly reduce streaming query latency.

+Changelog checkpointing is disabled by default.
 You can enable RocksDB State Store changelog checkpointing by setting `spark.sql.streaming.stateStore.rocksdb.changelogCheckpointing.enabled` config to `true`.
+Changelog checkpointing is designed to be backward compatible with traditional checkpointing mechanism.
+RocksDB state store provider offers seamless support for transitioning between two checkpointing mechanisms in both directions.
+This allows you to leverage the performance benefits of changelog checkpointing without discarding the old state checkpoint.
-Changelog checkpointing is backward compatible.
-In a version of spark that supports changelog checkpointing, you can turn on changelog checkpointing for a streaming query without discarding the existing checkpoint.
+In a version of spark that supports changelog checkpointing, you can migrate streaming queries from older versions of Spark to changelog checkpointing by enabling changelog checkpointing in the spark session.
-Vice versa, if a query has already run with changelog checkpointing enabled, you can turn off changelog checkpointing safely.
+Vice versa, you can disable changelog checkpointing safely in newer version of Spark, then any query that already run with changelog checkpointing will switch back to traditional checkpointing.
+You would need to restart you streaming queries for change in checkpointing mechanism to be applied, but you won't observe any performance degrade in the process.

 ##### Performance-aspect considerations